-Petroleum and gas reporting guideline (2018)
+Petroleum and gas reporting requirements

-- submission of key data and metadata in standardised templates
+- use of standardised lodgement templates

 Find out more